Climate Adaptation Strategy

 Adapting to Climate Change in Surrey

-Surrey has taken many steps to create a more resilient community in the face of climate change.
+As part of the Climate Adaptation Strategy, Surrey has taken steps to create a more resilient community in the face of climate change.
 Some highlights include:

 - The Shade Tree Management Plan outlines how our urban forest will remain resilient by increasing species diversity, choosing species and planting stock for future climates, and providing more favourable growth conditions.